mpiraux/draft-piraux-quic-tunnel/draft-piraux-quic-tunnel.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
 {: #tcp-proxy-stream title="TCP connection to QUIC stream mapping"}

-Actions and events of the TCP state machine are mapped to the QUIC stream state
- machine as illustrated in {{tcp-proxy-stream}}.

 The QUIC stream-level flow control can be tuned to match the terminated TCP
-connection receive window size, so that no excessive amount of data is buffered
+connection receive window size, so that no excessive amount of data
-inside the tunnel.
+needs to be buffered.

 A timeout can be associated with a given mapped QUIC stream for its associated
 state to expire when the TCP connection is inactive for a long period.